The Lighthouse in Economics

 In a 1997 interview with Reason Magazine, Coase pushes back against such criticisms: [I]f you look into what actually happens you discover that there's a long period in which lighthouses were provided by private enterprise.
 They were financed by private people, they were built by private people, they were operated by the people who had the rights to the lighthouses, which they could bequeath to others and sell.

 Some have said what happened in lighthouses wasn't really private enterprise.
 The government was involved in some way in setting the rights and so on.
 I think that's humbug because you could say that there's no private property in houses by that logic, since you can't transfer your rights to a house without the examination of title and registration and without obeying a whole series of regulations, many enforced by government.Critics have maintained that these rights (to collect light dues etc.) were withdrawn or the lighthouses were bought up by the authorities because the total light dues paid by ships were inflated as a result of rent-seeking activities by lighthouse operators.
 In his article, Coase, however, suggests that the impetus for nationalizing the lighthouse industry arose from shipping interests, who preferred that the costs of providing lighthouses be shifted away from shippers, who directly benefited from the service, and towards British taxpayers more generally.

-Barnett and Block (2007) also qualify critiques of Coase by showing that private lighthouses are possible, aside from whether they show up in the historical record.
-Private lighthouses could obtain fees through negative publicity, voluntary clubs, and turning off the light to free riders.